Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

+\subsection{The subtlety and difficulty of removing instabilities, and the need for additional assumptions}

-Theorem \ref{impossibility_theorem} shows that the optimisation problems $(P_1)$, $(P_2)$, and $(P_3)$ (defined in (\ref{def_P1}), (\ref{def_P2}), and (\ref{def_P3})) cannot, in general, be solved by an algorithm.
-Hence any attempt at solving the \textit{general} inverse problem \eqref{eq:inv_prob0} by such methods, without additional assumptions, is doomed to fail.
-This is not just the case for reconstruction using sparse regularisation.
-In fact, any stable and accurate reconstruction procedure must be ``kernel aware'' (see, for example, \cite{gottschling2020troublesome}) - a reconstruction method lacks kernel awareness (and thus has a large local Lipschitz constant) if it approximately recovers two vectors $x$ and $x'$ whose difference lies close to the null space of $A$.
+Theorem \ref{impossibility_theorem} shows that the problems $(P_j)$ cannot, in general, be solved by any training algorithm.
+Hence any attempt at using the problems $(P_{j})$ as approximate solution maps of the \textit{general} inverse problem in \eqref{eq:inv_prob0}, without additional assumptions, is doomed to fail.
+This is not just the case for reconstruction using sparse regularisation, but also applies to other methods.
+In fact, any stable and accurate reconstruction procedure must be ``kernel aware'' \cite{gottschling2020troublesome}, a property that most DL methods do not enforce.
+A reconstruction method {$\Psi\colon \mathbb{C}^{m}\to \mathbb{C}^N$} lacks kernel awareness if it approximately recovers two vectors

-\subsection{The subtlety and difficulty of removing instabilities and the need for additional assumptions}
+whose difference {$\|x-x'\| \gg 2\epsilon$ is large, but where the difference} lies close to the null space of $A$ (which is non-trivial due to $m<N$) so that $\| A(x-x') \| < \epsilon$.
+In particular, by applying \eqref{eq:recxx} and the triangle inequality twice, we have that

+implying instability, as it only requires a perturbation $e=A(x'-x)$ of size $\|e\|<\epsilon$ for $\Psi(Ax+e) = \Psi(Ax')$ to reconstruct the wrong image.
+The issue here is that if we want to accurately recover $x$ and $x'$, i.e., we want \eqref{eq:recxx} to hold, then we cannot simultaneously have that $x-x'$ lies close to the kernel.
+Later we shall see conditions that circumvent this issue for our model class, thereby allowing us to compute stable and accurate NNs.

-As discussed in \S \ref{sec_intro_lab} (see also \S \ref{sec:prev_work} on previous work), the instability problem is the current Achilles' heel of modern AI and DL.
-For example, adversarial training has become a standard attempt to remedy instabilities (see, for example, \cite{raj2020improving}).
-However, such a strategy may yield poor performance.
-Indeed, consider the following optimisation problem which seeks to generate a reconstruction in the form of a NN, given samples $\Theta=\{(y_s,x_s):s=1,...,R, Ax_s=y_s\}$ and $\epsilon,\lambda>0$:
+While training can encourage the conditions in \eqref{eq:recxx} to hold, it is not clear how many of the defense techniques in DL, simultaneously, will protect against the condition $\|A(x-x')\|<\epsilon$.
+One standard attempt to remedy instabilities is adversarial training \cite{raj2020improving}.
+However, while this strategy can potentially avoid \eqref{eq:recxx}, it may yield poor performance.
+For example, consider the following optimisation problem, which generates a reconstruction in the form of a NN given samples $\Theta=\{(y_s,x_s):s=1,...,R, Ax_s=y_s\}$ and $\epsilon,\lambda>0$: